stchang/racket/racket/collects/lazyinf/README.md

 ### Analyze this file:

-`nqueens-lazy-naive-analyzable`:
+`nqueens-lazy-naive-analyzable.rkt`:

 * same as `nqueens-lazy-naive.rkt`, but for analyzing (ie requires and macros commented-out)
-* result is equivalent to `nqueens-lazy-proper.rkt`
+* running the result is equivalent to `nqueens-lazy-proper.rkt`